-While the deputy is being dispatched, do not hang up the telephone as the technician will be asking you questions which will give the responding deputy valuable information about your emergency.
+While law enforcement is being dispatched, do not hang up the telephone as questions which will give the responding personnel valuable information about your emergency.
 Initially, the information determines the swiftness of the police response and whether an ambulance, and/or fire department assistance will be needed.